StatisKit/StatisKit/doc/developer/configure.rst

         developer_install.exe --cpu-count=1

-      This option is useful if yout computer has a low memory.
+      This option is useful if your computer has a low memory.

 On Linux and Mac OS X
 ---------------------